ks-randhawa0649/aurora/README.md

 •	Shopping cart and checkout flow with order creation in a MySQL database.
 •	Stripe Embedded Checkout for payments.
 •	Floating AI stylist chat bot that suggests outfits and colour combinations.
-•	AI – powered try-on.
+•	AI – powered virtual try-on.
+•	Subscription based model (pro/non-pro)

 # How to run the project